 Getting in, her eyes narrow looking at me ‘what the hell are you wearing?’ she asks handing me her coffee to hold ‘and what is going on with your hair?’.

-Instantly regretting asking, I jump out leaving the echoes of ‘how I could be parenting better’ behind as I go to hunt him down.
+Instantly regretting the question, I jump out leaving the echoes of ‘how I could be parenting better’ behind as I go to hunt him down.

-‘Will you hurry up’ – I yell as I open the door to see a lost soul in school uniform wandering around.
+‘Will you hurry up’ – I yell as I open the door to see a lost soul wearing school uniform wandering around.

 ‘I can’t find my phone’ he says scratching his head looking no-where in particular.
 It’s at this moment I know that: